cjquines/sdcard/README.md

 - stacks
   - show stacks on side only if in-session
   - make stacks prettier
+  - i should still be able to switch between sequences out of session
 - debt
   - search -> filter
   - types.ts -> db.ts?